Why you can’t please her, why she withholds love and affection, and why nothing you do is good enough. Why you can’t win.

 From now on, conversations with your mom need to be planned.
 You’ll need to strategize.
 This sounds ridiculous when you consider you’re going through all of this trouble just to have a conversation with your mother.
 It shouldn’t be this difficult, right?
 You might even feel anger or resentment because of all the extra time and planning it will take to have a civil conversation with her.
 I get it, and it’s OK to feel that way.
 I did too.

 What you’re doing here is taking back your power.
 Based on past experience, you’re thinking about the different scenarios, twists, and turns the conversation could take, and you’re preparing to handle them with grace and dignity.

-You’re attempting to maximize the possibility of having a drama-free discussion, and that is a respectable goal.
+You’re attempting to maximize the possibility of a drama-free discussion, which is a respectable goal.
 This is not about your mother; it’s about you.
 You’re going to take back your power and run this show.
 Focus on what you want that to look like and use the tools available.
 These tools include limiting your expectations, setting personal boundaries, and knowing and controlling your emotional triggers.

 You need to be comfortable setting your expectations and boundaries for this conversation.
 Don’t try this until you’ve done the work regarding expectations and boundaries.

 You need to be aware of your emotional triggers and have a plan for what you’ll do if you get triggered.
 The last thing you want to do is lose control of your emotions.
 Remember—your emotional outburst is her narcissistic supply.
 If you lose control of yourself, that will be a reward for her.
 Do not reward her.
 The whole idea here is to deny her any narcissistic supply so that you can have a drama-free conversation.

 At first, you might feel anxious about setting the “rules of engagement” for your talk.
 With practice, it becomes more comfortable each time, and you’ll want to continue doing it because it works.